tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"id":154,
 		"fun_introduce":"The Availability Group is on official Beta", "product_name":"Availability Group",
-		"fun_name":"Official Beta of Availability Group"
-	},
+		"fun_name":"The Availability Group is on official Beta" },
 	{
 		"product_type":"Database",
-		"fun_description":"The cloud database Percona is a stable and reliable database service built by JD Cloud on the basis of the open source Percona 5.7 version.
-Compared with traditional databases, the cloud database Percona is easy to deploy, manage and expand.
+		"fun_description":"The Cloud Database Percona is a stable and reliable database service built by JD Cloud on the basis of the open source Percona 5.7 version.
+Compared with traditional databases, the Cloud Database Percona is easy to deploy, manage and expand.
 By default, it supports the master-slave hot standby architecture and provides complete solutions for data backup, fault recovery, monitoring and etc. to completely solve the problem in the operation and maintenance of database.", "id":155,
-		"fun_introduce":"Compatible with MySQL protocol, with a more powerful engine", "product_name":"JCS for Percona",
+		"fun_introduce":"Powerful Database Engine with Compatibility to MySQL Protocol", "product_name":"Cloud Database Percona Service",
 		"fun_name":"Percona is officially online"
 	},
 	{